I recently had an interesting conversation about the different types of relative risk.

 A note on interpretation

 The technical definition of hazard ratios and odds ratio can be pretty clunky.
-It’s something that a lot of my clients get hung up on when we begin working together.

 While I think it’s important to know this definition, I always reassure my clients that it’s not the be all and end all.
 As long as you keep in mind the more intuitive interpretation that a ratio of <1 means the risk is lower for the cohort of interest, and a ratio of >1 risk means the risk is higher, this is the most important point.